This post is part of my ongoing series on the skills measured by the TOEFL and how to practice them:

 Integrated Reading/Listening/Speaking Skills

-Questions 3 and 4 measure your ability to speak about topics you have both read about and heard about.
+Tasks 2 and 3 measure your ability to speak about topics you have both read about and heard about.
 This task is far more academic than the independent task.
 Instead of looking for an ordinary conversation partner, find a study partner or tutor to talk to.
 For discussion materials, find reading passages and listening clips on the same topic.
 Many news sites have matching videos and reading passages.
 CNN is especially good for this.

 This subsection asks you to identify speaker opinions and connect them to what you read.
 To find materials for practicing this skill, look for videos where people express their views.
 Once you’ve found an opinion video, find an article on the topic it references.
 For an example of how this works, I found this news video where two reporters discuss their opinions of microphones and cameras on public buses.
 Then I Googled “microphones and cameras on public buses” and found this news article, which is less opinionated.
 Discuss pairs of videos and articles like this with a study partner.
 You’ll learn more about the world and build your TOEFL Speaking skills at the same time!

-Finding practice materials for integrated listening/speaking is much easier than finding the paired readings and sound clips described above.
+Finding practice materials for the integrated listening/speaking in Task 4 is much easier than finding the paired readings and sound clips described above.
 Here, the TOEFL simply measures your ability to speak about conversations and lectures that you’ve heard.
 To practice these skills, use the same audio sources I recommended for practicing TOEFL Academic Listening Skills.
 Discuss these videos with a study partner.

 The activities I’m suggesting are useful on so much more than the TOEFL.
 This kind of speaking practice gives you fun chances to express yourself, meet new people, and learn new things.